gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **short\_description**: `any`

-- The short description of the product
+- The short description of the product.

 ***